 - Term 1 Intake - January, Term 2 Intake - April, Term 3 Intake - July, and Term 4 Intake - October

-This is the first course of its kind that brings together academics from multiple disciplines, including public health, medicine, architecture and design, engineering, business and economics, government, and the arts.
-Academics collaborate with leading experts from Australia and around the world.
+This is the first course of its kind, bringing together academics from multiple disciplines including public health, medicine, architecture and design, engineering, business and economics, government and the arts, in collaboration with leading experts from Australia and around the world.

 By successfully completing this course you may be eligible for credit toward the Master of Ageing.

 The Graduate Diploma in Ageing is designed for those looking to build a career specialising in this fast-growing sector.
 It will be particularly relevant for policy and planning professionals, entrepreneurs, managers, healthcare professionals, and anyone already working with ageing populations and workforces.
 At the completion of this course, you will be well placed for leadership advocacy and managerial roles.

 We’ve designed this course to produce leaders in the field of ageing who will be able to develop new approaches and policies that help shift the focus to a more positive and holistic view of ageing.
 This course will provide opportunities to gain practical skills and undertake high-order analysis, using interdisciplinary strategies and cross-cultural comparisons.

 The Graduate Diploma in Ageing is part of a highly flexible suite of courses, designed for you to study to the level that suits your learning and career goals.
 It’s easy to use the Graduate Diploma as a stepping stone to the Masters, or to enrol in a Masters and leave early with a Specialist Certificate or Graduate Diploma.